cfoh/h2020-swiftv2x/README.md

 ## Publications

-The following is a list of our publications:
+The following is a list of our publications and our result presentation in conferences/workshops:

 - A. Kose, C. H. Foh, H. Lee and K. Moessner, "Profiling Vehicles for Improved Small Cell Beam-Vehicle Pairing Using Multi-Armed Bandit,"
   International Conference on Information and Communication Technology Convergence (ICTC), October 2021.